 The first Master Gardener (MG) program in the nation was started in Washington State in 1972.
 There are now MG programs affiliated with agricultural colleges in more than 45 states and four Canadian provinces.
 More than 17,000 new MGs are certified each year.
 In 1980, California’s first MG programs were started in Sacramento and Riverside counties.
 In 2008, UC Cooperative Extension launched the Butte County MG program.
 We are graduates of an intensive 17-week course covering all aspects of home horticulture, including soils and fertilizers; weed control; botany; entomology; pest identification and control; watering systems; and much more.
 Courses are taught by UC Davis professors and UCCE experts.

-Master Gardeners are based at the Butte County UC Cooperative Extension office in Oroville, where we answer questions at our “Hotline” number 530-538-7201.
+Master Gardeners are based at the Butte County UC Cooperative Extension office in Oroville, where we answer questions on our “Hotline”.

 Our gardening outreach projects include the development of a series of demonstration gardens at the Patrick Ranch Museum property between Chico and Durham on the Midway.
 Already planted there are a Mediterranean Garden and a garden of “Butte All-Stars”—both consisting of plants that do especially well in our environment.